Converting from iso-8859-1 to utf8 or utf8mb4

 Also, older database structures don’t handle non-english characters as well as utf8 does, which is why utf8 has been the international “standard” for many years.

 Since Zen Cart v1.5.0 all new sites create database tables with the UTF8 character-set.

 Since Zen Cart v1.5.6 all new sites create database tables with the UTF8MB4 character-set.

 If your site was created from an older version, your database might still contain older database structures that don’t support modern multibyte characters.

 To change the database to utf8mb4, use the instructions below.

 Converting to UTF8MB4:

-Use this conversion utility to convert your data to UTF8 (AFTER MAKING AND TESTING A DATABASE BACKUP):
+Use this plugin to convert your data to UTF8 (AFTER MAKING AND TESTING A DATABASE BACKUP):

 You must also update your PHP files to indicate your UTF-8 intentions.